Update 27/09/2018 / WORTH READING IF ONE OF YOUR FRIENDS HAS BEEN ARRESTED

 Name under which the person is registered in the detention centre (most often their OQT names if they have already received OQT’s)

--Nationality (as recorded by the Immigration Office) and their real identity
+-Nationality (as recorded by the Immigration Office)

 -Name of the detention centre: 127 bis, Caricole, Vottem, Bruges, Merksplas?